-According to Plavcová and Kyselý (2019), biases in the simulations of atmospheric circulation play a crucial role for the simulation of temperature extremes.
-This is why they claim that an improvement in this field will be among the most important steps towards better reproduction of extreme temperature events and thus also lead to more credibility of future projections.
-Model forcing also plays a role for the model's performance.
-As described above, in this case all model runs had the same ERA-Interim reanalysis forcing.
-In 2018, first parts of the successor of ERA-Interim, ERA5, were released by the ECMWF (Hersbach et al., 2020).
-ERA5 has a finer spatial and temporal resolution, uses a more advanced assimilation system and includes more data sources.
+According to Plavcová and Kyselý (2019), biases in the simulations of atmospheric circulation play a crucial role in the simulation of temperature extremes.
+This is why they claim that an improvement in this field would be among the most important steps in improving the reproduction of extreme temperature events and would thus also lead to more credibility of future projections.

+Model forcing also plays a role in the model's performance.
+As described above, in this case, all model runs had the same ERA-Interim reanalysis forcing.
+In 2018, the first parts of the successor to ERA-Interim, ERA5, were released by the ECMWF (Hersbach et al., 2020).
+ERA5 has a finer spatial and temporal resolution, uses a more advanced assimilation system, and includes more data sources.
 This raises the question of whether model performance could be improved by ERA5 forcing.
-At the time of selection of the data sets used in this study and also to date, there are no reanalysis runs driven by ERA5 retrievable from the EURO-CORDEX platform.
-In the recent past there have been a few studies dealing with the comparison of ERA-Interim and ERA5.
-These studies focus on comparison of certain variables such as precipitation (e.g., Nogueira, 2020; Lavers et al., 2022; Steinkopf and Engelbrecht, 2022), several variables including precipitation and temperature (e.g., Rakhmatova et al., 2021; King et al., 2022; Nacar et al., 2022) and cloud cover (e.g., Lei et al., 2020) for different parts of the world.
-In most of the cases, ERA5 significantly performs better than ERA-Interim or contributes to better results.
+At the time of the selection of the data sets used in this study, no reanalysis runs driven by ERA5 were retrievable from the EURO-CORDEX platform.
+In the recent past, there have been a few studies dealing with the comparison of ERA-Interim and ERA5.
+These studies focus on comparisons of certain variables, such as precipitation (e.g., Nogueira, 2020; Lavers et al., 2022; Steinkopf and Engelbrecht, 2022), or several variables, including precipitation and temperature (e.g., Rakhmatova et al., 2021; King et al., 2022; Nacar et al., 2022) and cloud cover (e.g., Lei et al., 2020), for different parts of the world.
+In most of the cases, ERA5 performs significantly better than ERA-Interim or contributes to better results.
 This is especially the case for the reproduction of precipitation.
-Thus, it is to be expected that the RCM outputs would benefit from an ERA5 forcing, leading to better performances.
-Due to the improvement especially in precipitation, benefits would likely be more relevant for drought than for heat wave analysis, especially since patterns are better reproduced (Lavers et al., 2022).
-It may be worth to directly compare simulation outputs from the same RCM, driven by ERA-Interim and ERA5.
-This remains subject to future studies.
+Thus, it is to be expected that the RCM outputs would benefit from ERA5 forcing, leading to better performances.
+Due to the improvement, especially in precipitation, benefits would likely be more relevant for drought than for heat wave analysis, especially since patterns are better reproduced (Lavers et al., 2022).
+It may be worth directly comparing simulation outputs from the same RCM driven by ERA-Interim and ERA5.
+This remains the subject of future studies.

-It is striking that there are some significant differences in the outcomes compared to the drought study (Petrovic et al., 2022), in which the same data sources were used as mentioned above.
-While it was found that all models performed at similar levels for the drought characteristics, there are some significant differences between the individual performances here for the heat wave characteristics, highlighting that the choice of model can be crucial.
+It is striking that there are some significant differences in the outcomes compared to the drought study (Petrovic et al., 2022) in which the same data sources were used as mentioned above.
+While it was found that all models performed at similar levels for the drought characteristics, there were some significant differences between the individual performances for the heat wave characteristics here, highlighting that the choice of model can be crucial.
 In addition, it was shown that the WRF settings and increased resolution were particularly beneficial for reproducing drought trends.
 This is not the case for heat wave trends.
 This suggests that these benefits are highly related to the simulation of precipitation, the most important variable for drought, which is not a factor here.
-The different time scales could also be a factor.
-Unlike heat waves, where the minimum duration in this study is three days, droughts are prolonged events with a minimum duration of usually at least one month.
+The different timescales could also be a factor.
+Unlike heat waves, where the minimum duration in this study is 3 d, droughts are prolonged events with a minimum duration of usually at least 1 month.
 For this reason, monthly values were considered in the drought study, while daily values were used here.
 Regarding the reproduction of the 2003 drought and heat wave event, there are pronounced differences between the models in both studies.
 Interestingly, REMO shows the worst performance in this respect in both cases and significantly underestimates the drought and heat wave conditions, respectively.

-6. Conclusions
+6 Conclusions